MorEzra/Genderator/README.md

-# Getting Started with Name search
+# Getting Started with Genderator

 ## Install the required modules